 Applications that are sent by post to Council, or dropped in to one of the Council Service Centres, can only be checked when they reach the Regulatory Services section at Council's head office in Balclutha.

 Applicants wishing to personally deliver their applications to the Council's Regulatory Services section will need to wait until an officer is able to see them and check that the application is complete.
 This helps up to avoid unnecessary delays further on in the process.
 If applicants do not have time to wait, it is suggested that they phone and make an appointment to ensure a staff member is available to seem them.

 The information needed for a complete application is outline in Council's application checklist.
 See our Forms & Guides page for various copies.

 Once an application is checked to make sure that it is complete, it is entered into Council's computer system.
 Provided that nothing is missing and that no further information is needed, a Building Consent will normally be issued within 20 working days.
 Where a national approval has been issued (multi-proof), applications will be processed within 10 working days.

 The first step in processing an application for Building Consent is to produce a PIM (Project Information Memorandum) or TA assessment for the project.
 This includes details of the property, the planning and other rules that apply to the project and the location.
 This information allows the Council to check that the application information is correct.
 It must also meet both local and regional planning rules.
 There may be special characteristics that the building work must meet because of wind, earthquake, snow, corrosion or hazard zones.
-These checks enable the Council to see if any other approvals are needed before the consent can be issued or before work can start.
-If these issues are identified during the PIM or TA Assessment process, the application may be put 'on hold' i.e. the processing of the application may be suspended, until the issue is resolved or a condition or certificate may be put on the building consent.
+These checks enable the Council to see if any other approvals are needed before work can start.
+If these issues are identified during the PIM or TA Assessment process, the applicant will be informed, if the issue is not resolved a condition certificate (Sec37) be put placed on the building consent.